VillageR88/cwrap-framework/README.md

 `cd your-project-directory`

-To start the development server for beginners using the GUI interface, use the following command:

-`npm start`

-To run the development server for advanced users, use the following command:
+To run the development server, use the following command:

 `npm run dev`